jacky168/nengo/docs/contributing.rst

 - Asking for the reasoning behind some code choice.
 - Pointing out a typo.
 - Pointing out a possible style improvement.
+- Making a note of something you will change in a commit.

+Please be explicit about your expectations of what will happen in response to your comment.
+If you're asking a question,
+then it is clear that the PR author should respond.
+If you're pointing out an issue that you plan to fix later with a commit, say that in your comment so that the PR author doesn't make that change in the meantime.

 A bad use of an inline comment is to ask for a major change to the PR.